kramergroup/prefect-slurm/README.md

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

-This infrastructure block is designed to work with Prefect 2.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).

 ### Feedback

 If you encounter any bugs while using `prefect-slurm`, feel free to open an issue in the [prefect-slurm](https://github.com/kramergroup/prefect-slurm) repository.